WCRSyyc/diy-blinky-bot/BatBadge.md

 ## **Install the LEDs**

-* Find the two LEDs and the straight pin.
+* Locate the two LEDs and the straight pin.
 With the straight pin, punch **two holes in each** of the bat's eyes for the LEDs.
 Look at an LED and note how far apart the leads are; this is how far apart the two holes need to be.
 One lead of the LED needs to go through each hole.

 * Install the LEDs through the holes.
 With a toothpick, place a small dab of glue under each LED (optional, but recommended for younger makers).
 Push the LEDs all the way down flat against the card stock.
-Turn the bat upside down and set aside to dry.
+Turn the bat face down and set aside to dry.

 ![Blinky-bot with LEDs](pictures/BatBadge-with-leds.png "LEDs installed")

 ## **Assemble the Switch**

-* Find the two brass brads, the corrugated rectangle, and the paperclip.
+* Locate the two brass brads, the corrugated rectangle, and the paperclip.
 Assemble the switch from these parts according to the picture below.

 * Put one brad through one of the holes in the rectangle.
 Spread the wings on the other side to keep it in place.